The Cheapest Way to Heat a House

 Bear in mind that both a wood-burning stove and a Calor gas heater cannot be left unattended, so these heaters are probably only options for your main living area.

-For other rooms, use energy-efficient space heaters like an infrared heater (which costs approximately 7p per hour to run) and is the cheapest electric space heater available.
+For other rooms, use energy-efficient space heaters like an infrared heater which is the cheapest electric space heater available.

 If you don’t like the bright glare of an infrared heater, then perhaps a more preferable option would be to use an electric panel radiator, which is much cheaper to run than a fan heater but more expensive than an infrared.
 Most modern (smart) electric panel heaters have thermostats you can control remotely via an app on your phone, enabling you to turn the heater(s) up ready for your return from work or down when you go to bed.

 For more information on the different types of electric heaters available in the UK, take a look at our guide on The Cheapest Way to Heat a Garage UK.